 As a student of American Studies, you will have the unique opportunity of spending a semester abroad in the second half of your second year, studying at the University of North Carolina, Wilmington.
 After this, you would return to UH to complete your degree in three years.

 You’ll have the chance to specialise in your final year, tailoring your literary study to reflect your own interests.
-Themed options include children’s literature, young adult fiction, Renaissance tragedy, European crime fiction, literary adaptions and the culture of print in the 18 th century.
+Themed options include children’s literature, young adult fiction, Renaissance tragedy, European crime fiction, literary adaptations and the culture of print in the 18 th century.
 Alongside this, you’ll explore how the US has changed since the turn of the century by reading twenty-first century American literature; examine the dark underside of American society in American Nightmares on Film; develop new perspectives on contemporary race relations by reading African-American Literature; and gain a new geographical and historical perspective on North America by navigating its “Pacific Rim”.

 We give you: